Specialized CaseloadsGlossary of Terms

 Mental Health Agents

 The Mental Health Program consists of highly trained agents supervising persons with mental illnesses.
-Agents supervise a reduced caseload with a focus on building strong rapport with offenders and relationships with community partners.
-Beginning in January 2022, mental health supervision will be in six counties.
+These Agents supervise a reduced caseload with a focus on building strong rapport with offenders and relationships with community partners.
+Mental health supervision is now in 6 counties.

 Sex Offender Agents

 Sex Offender agents supervise individuals convicted of a sex offense.
-The Sex Offender Program’s goal is to monitor sex offenders and mandate treatment to address dynamic risk factors.
+The Sex Offender Program mandates treatment to address dynamic risk factors.
 Agents are trained to use a specialized risk assessment as well as search electronic devices for inappropriate material.
 The Sex Offender Program is in all 46 counties.